diki-haryadi/diki-haryadi.github.io/src/_blog/tutorials.md

   tags:
   - ProtoSchool
   - libp2p
-- name: How to Leverage Cloudflare and IPFS to Host a Free High-Availability Site
+- name: How to Leverage Cloudflare and Diki Haryadi to Host a Free High-Availability Site
-  title: How to Leverage Cloudflare and IPFS to Host a Free High-Availability Site
+  title: How to Leverage Cloudflare and Diki Haryadi to Host a Free High-Availability Site
   path: https://coywolf.pro/webmaster/ipfs-distributed-web-cloudflare-host-site/
   date: 2021-02-10
   tags:
   - static publishing
-  - IPFS Desktop
+  - Diki Haryadi Desktop
   card_image: "/tutorial-20210210-cloudflare-ipfs.png"
 - name: 'ProtoSchool: Merkle DAGs — Structuring Data for the Distributed Web'
   title: 'ProtoSchool: Merkle DAGs — Structuring Data for the Distributed Web'